About ME

 I have been an artist for as long as I can remember.
 When I was a child, if anyone asked me “What do you want to be when you grow up?” my answer was always “An artist”.
 I could never quite pin down exactly what type of artist I wanted to be, but I always knew the overall category that my job would fall into.
 As such, I spent my childhood and adolescence exploring as many different types of art and craft skills as I could.
 I studied the obvious things such as drawing and painting and sculpting, but I also learned how to sew, carve wood, and decorate cakes.
 In my adolescent years I expanded my pursuits to include digital artwork with early versions of Photoshop and Flash animation (back when the program was still called Flash and owned by Macromedia rather than Adobe).

-When it came time for me to go to college I was still unable to settle on a particular field, so I spent my undergraduate years pursuing a bachelor degree in Photography and Media from California Institute of the Arts, all the while taking as many courses on animation and illustration and wood shop and bookbinding and video as I could squeeze into my schedule.
-I am very proud of my photo work from that time and I continue to use the medium for personal projects, but I eventually came to realize that I just am not passionate enough about photography to make a living at it.
+When it came time for me to go to college I was still unable to settle on a particular field, so I spent my undergraduate years pursuing a bachelor degree in Photography and Media - all the while taking as many courses on animation and illustration and wood shop and bookbinding and video as I could squeeze into my schedule.
+I am very proud of my photography work from that time and I continue to use the medium for personal projects, but I eventually came to realize that photography was not a viable career option for me at that point in my life.
+I was not adventurous enough to make a living taking wildlife photographs (as was a dream of mine), and I was too adventurous to be stuck in a photo studio working lights and or telling subjects how to pose all day long.

-What I have always been most passionate about is animation.
+I decided to turn my attention to another passion I’ve had for much of my life: animation.
 Animation makes something new, then brings it to LIFE… and my mixed media skill set is perfect for it.
 I can illustrate concept art, build sets and characters in 3D, on paper, or real life, animate those characters, and render & edit the video.
-So, I undertook the task of pursuing an MFA degree in 3D modeling at the Academy of Art University in San Francisco.
+So, I undertook the task of pursuing an MFA degree in 3D modeling in San Francisco.
 I spent my years there learning to design, paint, sculpt and render characters and props with the highest level of detail, and I even did a bit of actual animating.

 I try to give my creations as much of an illusion of life as I possibly can.
 I love to create things that don’t exist in the real world, but I strive to make them feel real.
 I find the most interesting patterns and textures that I can and use them as inspiration.
 I create contrast, variety and unexpected details in all of my most passionate projects.

 After graduation I joined the character modeling team of a video game production company and expanded my knowledge of low poly modeling techniques exponentially.
 I was on the management team of that same company for over three years, and I loved the work.
-I no longer work in the video game industry - these days I do everything from infographics to 3D still renders to storyboarding and creating short animated videos - but I still use my 3D skills almost daily in my current position, and I’ve never been happier with my job than I am today.
+Eventually, however, I chose to move on to a job as a visualization specialist working directly with a small team of artists in Virginia.
+The position offered me a wide variety of job responsibilities - everything from graphic design creating infographics to 3D still renders to storyboarding and animating short animated videos to digital illustration.
+Within two and a half years I was promoted to lead that small team of artists, and I am still doing so to this day.